Control of events from a distance is a power that thrills. Controlling a buzzing little

 visited by representatives of the Saudi Arabian Airlines who wanted him to come to

-Jeddah, on the Red Sea, and manage flight training of the Saudi Arabian Airline.
+Jeddah, on the Red Sea, and manage their flight training.
 Once

 before, Mike had landed there for fuel while he and a new pilot delivered two airplanes